How to really enjoy retirement

 #5 Pick up a hobby

 The choice of hobbies for what to do when you retire are endless.
-While your fitness may not be what it once was and there may come a time when you need to think about walk in shower installation, there are plenty of hobbies and sports to suit all levels of mobility and fitness, let alone personal preferences.
+While your fitness may not be what it once was and there may come a time when you need to think about walk in bath or shower installation, there are plenty of hobbies and sports to suit all levels of mobility and fitness, let alone personal preferences.
 Swimming is a great option for those who want to really improve their fitness, while crafts and learning to play an instrument can be great for keeping the mind active and trying something you have always wanted to master.